thomasjohncole/book-catalog/README.md

 The project was built inside an Ubuntu 16 virtual machine using Virtualbox and Vagrant.

-In addition to the applications and extensions included in the Vagrantfile, flask-bootstrap was also installed manually, to facilitate CSS styling
+In addition to the applications and extensions included in the Vagrantfile, flask-bootstrap was also installed manually, to facilitate CSS styling.

 The application allows for user login using the Google OAuth method.
-Once logged in , users can add their own books and categories to the database, which will be displayed by the application.
+Once logged in, users can add their own books and categories to the database, which will be displayed by the application.

 ## Files included ##